 Both district and nonpublic agency staff provided services such as occupational therapy and counseling.
-Students received speech/language services and adaptive PE through the Los Angeles County Office of Education.
+Students received speech/language services through the Los Angeles County Office of Education and adaptive physical education through the district.
 A part-time school psychologist is on site regularly.
 A full-time school counselor on site assisted with disability awareness, guidance lessons, and overall support for students, staff, and parents.
-Many students with special needs participated in afterschool clubs such as drama, music, and leadership.
+Many students with special needs participated in afterschool clubs such as drama, music, and school elective courses.
 The district works with numerous agencies for consultation and direct services as needed.